 Squeeze some fresh lemon.
 Taste for seasoning.
 Cover to keep warm.

 While the sauce is cooking, boil some water in a large saucepan.
 Add sea salt when the water comes to a boil.
-Add the linguine and cook till al dente.
+Add the spaghetti and cook till al dente.

 Drain and add the hot pasta to the seafood and white wine sauce.

-Toss together, add the remaining parsley, a drizzle of extra virgin olive oil, some crushed pepper on top, chilly flakes and serve
+Toss together, add the remaining parsley, a drizzle of extra virgin olive oil, some crushed pepper on top, chilli flakes and serve